Youmy001/apine-framework/README.md

 APIne Framework
 ================

 APIne is a simple to use modular MVC Framework ready for the IoT (Internet of Things).
-It intends to be a general purpose framework and API providing session management, authentication, routing, and DAL abstraction without including useless tools.
+It intends to be a general purpose framework and API providing session management, authentication, routing, and database abstraction without including useless tools.

-The most notable features include a conplete session manager (login, logout, registration and password restoration) with basic users and permissions and a database abstraction layer that prevents you to write every queries.
+The most notable features include a complete session manager (login, logout, registration and password restoration) with basic users and permissions and a database abstraction layer that prevents you to write every queries.

 ## Requirements
 * PHP 5.4.0 or greater